Common name: Valerian

 Science: There are two types of compounds in valerian that have attracted interest (Lindahl et al., 1989).
 These are the valepotriates and sesquiterpenes.
 It is thought that the valepotriates are responsible for the sedative action of valerian.
 A study found that valerian was effective for reducing insomnia versus the placebo in humans (Lindahl et al., 1989), but these findings conflict with other studies.
 In another experiment, valerian found was not better against insomnia than a placebo, however the authors did find valerian and hops together were significantly better (Koetter et al., 2007).
 Another study found valerian with lemon balm effective at improving sleep in healthy people compared with the placebo (Cerny et al., 1999).
 Another combination study found valerian and hops together displayed a trend towards better sleep in the treatment group, although this was not quite significant it was very close (p = 0.06) (Morin et al., 2005).

-Dosage: 5-60 drops of tincture 2-4 times daily.
+Dosage: Tincture; 10-60 drops 2-3 times daily.
 In larger doses it may produce the opposite effect and in fact over stimulate a person.

 Research on humans

 Insomnia: One study (n = 27 in treatment group, double blind placebo controlled) examined if an extract of valerian could significantly reduce the insomnia, they found it could (Lindahl et al., 1989).

 Insomnia(II): Another study (n = 43, double blind placebo controlled) tested if valerian or valerian and hops could reduce insomnia compared with the placebo (Koetter et al., 2007).
 They found valerian and hops was effective, but valerian alone was not.